Stannary

-A stannary was an administrative division established under stannary law in the English counties of Cornwall and Devon to manage the collection of tin coinage, which was the duty payable on the metal tin smelted from the ore cassiterite mined in the region.
+A stannary was an administrative division established under stannary law in the English counties of Cornwall and Devon to manage the collection of tin coinage, which was the duty payable on the metal tin smelted from cassiterite ore mined in the region.
 In Cornwall, the duty was passed to the Duchy of Cornwall; in Devon to the Crown.

 With the abolition of tin coinage in 1838 (following extensive petitioning by the Cornish tin industry for simplification of the taxation rules), the principal purpose of the stannaries ceased.
 In Cornwall, however, they retained certain historic rights to appoint stannators to the Cornish Stannary Parliament.

 Etymology

 The word ‘stannary’ is derived from the Middle English stannarie, through Medieval Latin stannaria (‘tin mine’), ultimately from Late Latin stannum (‘tin’) (cf. the symbol for the chemical element Sn).
 The native Cornish word is sten and tin-workings stenegi.

 In Cornwall

 There were four Cornish stannaries (from west to east):